preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/index.rst

 Services
 =======================================

-In Omnia 6.12, the following settings are found here.
+The following settings are found here.

 .. image:: services-all-612.png